 From the second semester onwards you freely plan your studies according to your individual interests and preferred areas of specialization.
-You may choose to either specialize in one of two majors or to become a generalist in the field of food biotechnology.
-While your approach to the program may thus differ, you will, in all cases, increasingly conduct independent research from the second semester onwards.
+You may choose to either

 As a generalist you may choose any elective modules and write your Master's thesis at a department of your choice.
 If you want to study a major, you need to take the corresponding elective modules and complete the module "Project Work" as well as the Master's thesis at the corresponding department.
 If you study a major by taking the corresponding modules, the name of your major will be added to your diploma, transcript of records and your diploma supplement automatically.